polirritmico/force-xdg/README.md

 ### With KDE:

-Force-XDG works great with KDE, simply edit the program launcher:
+Force-XDG works great with KDE, simply edit the program launcher and use the `-k` option:

 1. Open the KDE main menu.
 2. Find the program → Right click → "Edit application" → Application tab.
-3. In the **Command** section, add _force-xdg_ before the binary call.
+3. In the **Command** section, add _force-xdg -k_ before the binary call.
+4. If necesary add escaped quotes to the place holder:
+   `%F` → `\"%F\"` (see the example).
-4. Save.
+5. Save.
-5. Launch the program from the KDE menu or Krunner.
+6. Launch the program from the KDE menu or Krunner.
-6. Close the program.
+7. Close the program.
-7. Enjoy a clean home folder.
+8. Enjoy a clean home folder.

 For example let's configure _Audacity_: